 (ii) Aggregate Number and class of shares allotted as fully paid up by way of bonus shares.

 (iii) No shares were bought back in any of the years.

-(iv) No calls are unpaid by any director or officer of the company during the year.
+(iv) No calls are unpaid by any director or officer of the company during the year v) Shareholding of Promoters